LED BY PHILIPPA DONNELLAN

 38 WOMEN drew together over thirty women of different ages from across Dublin and beyond, and took place at CoisCéim studio and at Collins Barracks, the National Museum of Ireland – Decorative Arts and History.
 A rich interdisciplinary process, it involved the women in technical dance practice, thematic research and artistic collaboration to create a series of highly personal choreographic and dramatic narratives.
 Giving further weight to these narratives, the women were invited to situate their stories in the former army barracks rooms at Collins Barracks, and to respond to this historically male space, as part of the immersive process and final performance.

 38 WOMEN | THE CREATIVE PROCESS

 “In September we met for the first time.
 Thirty four women signed up to take part.
-Some people knew other well, a few are related – mother and daughter and sisters.
+Some people knew each other well; a few are related – mother and daughter, and sisters.
 It is a diverse group – half the people are Irish whilst others are from different countries and cultures world-wide.
 We are aged from 20 to 70 or thereabouts and speak many languages.
-We are mothers, grandmothers, sisters, girlfriends, nieces, wives, and aunts.
-We have varied jobs and careers – and a range of skills in theatre, movement and performance.
+We have varied jobs, work, and careers – and a range of skills in theatre, movement and performance.

 38 WOMEN | THE PERFORMANCE

-38 WOMEN culminated in three performances by the participants on 3 and 4 December 2016 at National Museum of Ireland, Collins Barracks.
-Many thanks to the National Museum of Ireland – Decorative Arts and History for their support and for making this project possible.
+38 WOMEN culminated in three site-specific performances by the participants on 3 and 4 December 2016 at National Museum of Ireland, Collins Barracks.